 “I can tell the Liverpool supporters that we, as a club, have done everything within our means to convince Philippe that remaining part of LFC was as attractive as moving to Spain, but he is 100 percent certain his future – and that of his family – belongs at Barcelona.
 It is his dream and I am now convinced there is nothing left at our disposal to change his mind.”

-Barcelona tried to replace Neymar who joined Paris Saint-Germain for a world record fee of €222 million last summer with Philippe Coutinho, but a move failed to materialize despite the former Inter Milan attacker handing in a transfer request and the Catalans submitting bids in the excess of £100 million
+Barcelona tried to replace Neymar who joined Paris Saint-Germain for a world-record fee of €222 million last summer with Philippe Coutinho, but a move failed to materialize despite the former Inter Milan attacker handing in a transfer request and the Catalans submitting bids in the excess of £100 million

-The German tactician also suggest that the attacking midfielder has been holding out for a move to the La Liga giants since his failed move last summer and even though his loss was difficult to take, players have their personal ambitions and goals in life.
+The German tactician also suggests that the attacking midfielder has been holding out for a move to the La Liga giants since his failed move last summer and even though his loss was difficult to take, players have their personal ambitions and goals in life.

 Jurgen Klopp as quoted, he said: